You’ve heard of Mendoza and Malbec, but have you heard of Cafayate and Torrontes?

-This post is a complete guide on the best things to do in Cafayate from wineries to scenic drives.
+This post is a complete guide on the best things to do in Cafayate, where to stay, what to pack, and more.

 QUICK NOTE: This post contains affiliate links and Sol Salute may receive a commission for purchases made through these links, at no extra cost to you.